flotiq/flotiq-docs/docs/panel/webhooks/examples.md

 ![](../images/webhooks/examples/gatsby/gatsby-cloud-5.png){: .border}

-## 3. Trigger a Netlify build when a `Build site` button was clicked.
+## 3. Trigger a Netlify build when a Build site button was clicked

 Prerequisites:
 We assume, that you have `Product` Content Type Definition in Flotiq.

 In the [Netlify](https://app.netlify.com/) dashboard:

-1. Go to your site settings
+1. Go to your site settings.
-2. In the menu `Build & Deploy` -> `Continuous Deployment` find section `Build hooks`
+2. In the menu `Build & Deploy` -> `Continuous Deployment` find section `Build hooks`.
-3. Add a new build hook (the name is up to you)
+3. Add a new build hook (the name is up to you).
-4. Click `Save`, and copy your custom hook URL (like `https://api.netlify.com/build_hooks/xxxxxx`)
+4. Click `Save`, and copy your custom hook URL (like `https://api.netlify.com/build_hooks/xxxxxx`):

    ![](../images/webhooks/examples/netlify/netlify-hook-2.png){: .border}

 In the [Flotiq](https://editor.flotiq.com) dashboard:

-1. Go to the `Webhooks` page and click `Add Webhook`.
+1. Go to the `Webhooks` page and click `Add new webhook`.
 2. Name the webhook (e.g. `Build Site`) and paste obtained URL as a webhook `URL`.
-3. As a trigger, choose `Custom` action on the `Product` and save the webhook.
+3. As a trigger, choose `Custom` action on the `Product` and save the webhook:

    ![](../images/webhooks/examples/netlify/netlify-hook-3.png){: .border}

 ### Check the result

-Now, the `Build Site` webhook button will be available in the edit `Product` form:
+Now, the `Build Site` webhook button will be available in the Edit `Product` form:

 ![](../images/webhooks/examples/netlify/netlify-hook-4.png){: .border}